CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0204-Enrolling devices into Intune.md

     > Note: These entries indicate that the device is enrolled in Intune.

 ### Task 3: Sign in as an Entra user

+In this task you will sign in to the Windows device as Aaron and complete the Windows Hello and phone verification setup.

 1. Sign out of **SEA-WS1**.
 (Close the VM once signed out)